QMH-HAEM/BBMS3004_AML/index.md

 ```
 *Inspect variants in IGV.

+You may find it a bit difficult to view the VCF file in the command-line interface.
+Another option is to download the [annotated file](https://github.com/QMH-HAEM/BBMS3004_AML/raw/main/17H1220080_filtered_annotate.hg19_multianno.txt) to your computer and view it using your spreadsheet viewer.

 ### A Wrapped Bioinformatic Pipeline

 To run the above steps in a single command, you can run the toyPipeline.sh shell script, which contains all the commands you have entered above, in the following manner.